devesht21/Maths-Solver-GROQ--Gemma2/README.md

 # Maths Solver Assistant using Langchain and Gemma 2

-This project is a Streamlit application that allows users to solve mathematical problems and search for information using the Langchain framework and Groq API.
+This project is a Streamlit application that allows users to solve mathematical problems and search for information using the Langchain framework, Groq API and Gemma 2 Model.
 The application integrates multiple tools, including a math problem solver and a Wikipedia search assistant, to provide comprehensive answers to user queries.

 You can check the live project [here](https://maths-solver-groq--gemma2.streamlit.app/)